ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 Here is an some visuals from the predicted classes of the model.
 Three images from each class were selected.

 ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/def72c0c-5c7b-4945-89e9-a047259818f4)

+_Figure 8: illustrates a selection of ultrasound images across the three classes—benign, malignant, and normal—with both the ground truth and the ImageMaskNet2's predictions labeled._

 ### Performance Overview
 The ImageMaskNet was subjected to training and testing process over 50 epochs.
 This model needed more epochs than the previous one to reach a convergence and stable values.
 The performance metrics, as depicted in the accompanying graphs, provide a detailed insight into the model's behavior over time.